-When services to a provider cease due to the provider's failure to meet regulatory requirements, notice is sent to the provider.
-For licensed and certified providers, denial, revocation, and suspension notices are generated by the Division of Regulated Child Care (DRCC).
-For a registered relative child care provider who is closed or revoked, DCC staff generates form DCC-108, Notice of Adverse Action for Child Care Providers and Early Care and Education Professionals.
-The notice is sent by DCC staff to recipients of CCAP advising that a different provider must be chosen.
-Form DCC-111, Parent Notice of Need to Change Child Care Providers, is used for this purpose.
+When services to a provider will cease due to the provider's failure to meet regulatory requirements, notice is sent to the provider.
+For licensed and certified providers, denial, revocation and suspension notices are generated by the Division of Regulated Child Care (DRCC).
+For a registered provider who is closed or revoked, DCC staff generates a DCC-108, Notice of Adverse Action for Child Care Providers and Early Care and Education Professionals.
+Notice is sent by DCC staff to recipients of CCAP advising that a different provider must be chosen.
+The DCC-111, Parent Notice of Need to Change Child Care Providers, is used for this purpose.